CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab35.md

     ![](../Images/l35t2p2.png)

 ## Task 3: Gather documents for training

+In this task, you'll prepare the training data for your custom Document Intelligence model.
+You’ll review the provided sample forms, configure a setup script with your subscription details, create a storage account, and upload the form images and labels into a blob container so they can be used to train the model.

 1. You'll use the sample forms such as this one to train a test a model: